petrroll/mff-stuff/umela_inteligence_2/notes.md

     - receive percept e
     - set current belief state b' = FORWARD(b, a, e)

-    - if observation is not available sum over all possible given their probability
+    - if observation is not available sum over all possible obs. given their probability
     - reward is expected reward given current belief state

     - POMDP on physical state space corresponds to MDP on belief-state space